COSMIC ANCESTRY | Quick Guide | Next | by Tom Ray & Brig Klyce | All Rights Reserved

 by Tom Ray / Department of Zoology / University of Oklahoma

-and Brig Klyce / Astrobiology Research Trust / Memphis TN
+and Brig Klyce / Astrobiology Research Trust / Memphis, Tennessee

 The history of life on Earth is characterized by the appearance of species with new organs, parts, tissues, systems and capabilities.
 Examples of these new features include the first appearance of photosynthesis, oxygen metabolism, multicellularity, cell specialization, sexual reproduction, locomotion, digestive systems, circulatory systems, nervous systems, hard shells, lungs, limbs, bones, scales, feathers, skin, hair, wings, eyes, ears, etc. Such new features are made possible by new genetic programs.
 The genetic programs for photosynthesis and oxygen metabolism, for example, are well-studied.
 We would like to know where new genetic programs come from.